 - Development Engineer

-In the United States, there were 32,700 jobs for Chemical Engineer in 2016.
+There were about 32,700 jobs for Chemical Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 7.3% which is above the national average.
 The Bureau of Labor Statistics predicts 2,400 new jobs for Chemical Engineer by 2026.
 Due to new job openings and attrition, there will be an average of 2,400 job openings in this field each year.